weg-re/wegener-expedition-data/README.md

 # wegener-expedition-data

-This repository accompanies our publication "On the potential of the historic expedition material from the Wegener Greenland Expedition for modern Glaciological Research" by Aberman et al. 2023, in Scientific Reports.
+This repository accompanies our publication "Learning from Alfred Wegener’s pioneering field observations in West Greenland after a century of climate change" by Aberman et al. 2023, in Scientific Reports.

 ## Data